-Fraud is the deliberate use of deceit, falsehood, or other fraudulent methods to deceive the public or individuals and gain personal benefit in terms of money or property.
-Examples of fraudulent activities include identity theft, tax evasion, insurance scams, telemarketing fraud, and embezzlement.
+Fraud involves the intentional use of deceit, falsehoods, or other fraudulent methods to gain financial or personal benefits, often at the expense of others.
+Common examples include identity theft, tax evasion, insurance fraud, telemarketing scams, and embezzlement.

 Counterfeiting